aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-flatopc-ooxml-document-xml-format/save-in-the-flatopc-ooxml-document-format-overview/_index.md

 title: Save in the FlatOPC OOXML Document Format Overview – Aspose.Words for Java
 articleTitle: Save in the FlatOPC OOXML Document Format Overview
 linktitle: Save in the FlatOPC OOXML Document Format Overview
-description: "Aspose.Words for Java allows you to work with different features supported when saving to FlatOPC – XML format."
+description: "Work with different features supported when saving to FlatOPC – XML format."
 type: docs
 weight: 90
 url: /java/save-in-the-flatopc-ooxml-document-format-overview/